 - Angular 5 supports internationalized number, date, and currency pipes.

-If you have any doubts or queries related to AngularJs, get them clarified from the AngularJs experts on our AngularJs Community!
+If you have any doubts or queries related to AngularJs, get them clarified by the AngularJs experts on our AngularJs Community!

 Companies Using Angular.js Currently